deephaven/deephaven-core/web/WebDevelopersGuide.md

 ###### Methods
  * `expand(Number|TreeRow)` - Expands the given node, so that its children are visible when they are in the viewport.
- The parameter can be the row index, or the row object itself.
+ The parameter can be the row rowSet, or the row object itself.
 Equivalent to `setExpanded(row, true)`.
  * `collapse(Number|TreeRow)` - Collapses the given node, so that its children and descendents are not visible in the size or the viewport.
-The parameter can be the row index, or the row object itself.
+The parameter can be the row rowSet, or the row object itself.
 Equivalent to `setExpanded(row, false)`.
  * `setExpanded(Number|TreeRow, boolean)` - Specifies if the given node should be expanded or collapsed.
 If this node has children, and the value is changed, the size of the table will change.